Nickelodeon Kids' Choice Awards: History

 The 2009 Kids' Choice Awards featured a new award called "The Big Green Help Award" which goes to the celebrity who goes above and beyond to help the Earth.
 The inaugural award was presented to Leonardo DiCaprio.
 For the 2010 awards, "The Big Green Help" award was renamed "The Big Help" award, with First Lady Michelle Obama winning the first award under the rename.

 Unlike traditional awards shows, the Kids' Choice Awards uses other items to announce an award winner instead of a traditional envelope.
 The show sometimes uses balloons, T-shirts, models, giant letters, stickers, and even a foot.

 Voting became available for Canadian people in time for the 2010 ceremony, owing to the inauguration of Nickelodeon's Canadian service in November 2009.

 The 2020 ceremony was held in a virtual format in the wake of the COVID-19 pandemic.

 The 2024 ceremony was the first to not air in March or April since 2020; it was hosted on July 13 and was the first ceremony hosted by animated characters, SpongeBob SquarePants and Patrick Star, to honor the 25th anniversary of SpongeBob SquarePants.

+The 2026 ceremony, to be held on November 14 (the first time since 1992 that a ceremony was held late into the year), will simulcast on CBS for the first time.